Author

 Author and Visual Interface Designer

-My background Orion Blake is a visual interface designer who has dedicated the last ten years to crafting clear, balanced, and functional digital surfaces.
-He specializes in turning complex, data-heavy screens into understandable and visually pleasant compositions.
-His approach is rooted in deep knowledge of typography, color systems, spatial relationships, and principles of visual hierarchy that allow users to quickly orient themselves even in the densest interfaces.
+ANHELINA MARTYNENKO is a visual interface designer who has dedicated the last ten years to crafting clear, balanced, and functional digital surfaces.
+She specializes in turning complex, data-heavy screens into understandable and visually pleasant compositions.
+Her approach is rooted in deep knowledge of typography, color systems, spatial relationships, and principles of visual hierarchy that allow users to quickly orient themselves even in the densest interfaces.

-Orion began his design journey in university, where he studied graphic design and typography.
-After graduation, he immediately immersed himself in digital product work — first as a layout designer in small studios, later as a visual systems specialist in mid-sized teams.
-Over the years he has worked on interfaces for mobile applications, web platforms, internal corporate tools, and large-scale information systems.
-Every project for him is an opportunity to refine his understanding of how visual decisions affect information perception speed and the overall interaction experience.
+Anhelina began her design journey in university, where she studied graphic design and typography.
+After graduation, she immediately immersed herself in digital product work — first as a layout designer in small studios, later as a visual systems specialist in mid-sized teams.
+Over the years she has worked on interfaces for mobile applications, web platforms, internal corporate tools, and large-scale information systems.
+Every project for her is an opportunity to refine her understanding of how visual decisions affect information perception speed and the overall interaction experience.

-He always places the user at the center: how quickly they find the needed element, whether their eyes get tired from reading, whether the color scheme helps distinguish important from secondary.
-Orion believes that good visual design is not only aesthetics — it is a tool that makes complex things simple and long things fast.
-That is why he spends significant time creating typographic scales (from headings to captions), harmonious palettes, and spacing systems that work equally well on small and large screens.
+She always places the user at the center: how quickly they find the needed element, whether their eyes get tired from reading, whether the color scheme helps distinguish important from secondary.
+Anhelina believes that good visual design is not only aesthetics — it is a tool that makes complex things simple and long things fast.
+That is why she spends significant time creating typographic scales (from headings to captions), harmonious palettes, and spacing systems that work equally well on small and large screens.

-Credentials Over the years Orion has contributed to visual systems for products used by millions of people daily.
-His designs have been recognized in professional circles for their cleanliness of execution and attention to detail.
-He has repeatedly led workshops and spoken at industry meetups, sharing approaches to building typographic systems and color harmonies for high information density.
-Orion is also the author of several detailed visual interface design guides used by beginner and mid-level designers to organize their knowledge.
+Over the years Anhelina has contributed to visual systems for products used by millions of people daily.
+Her designs have been recognized in professional circles for their cleanliness of execution and attention to detail.
+She has repeatedly led workshops and spoken at industry meetups, sharing approaches to building typographic systems and color harmonies for high information density.
+Anhelina is also the author of several detailed visual interface design guides used by beginner and mid-level designers to organize their knowledge.

-He has a profound understanding of contrast, readability, and adaptability of visual elements across different pixel densities.
-His approach combines classic typography rules with modern digital product requirements — from low-resolution mobile screens to large 4K monitors.
-Orion continuously studies new research in color perception and readability to keep his solutions relevant.
+She has a profound understanding of contrast, readability, and adaptability of visual elements across different pixel densities.
+Her approach combines classic typography rules with modern digital product requirements — from low-resolution mobile screens to large 4K monitors.
+Anhelina continuously studies new research in color perception and readability to keep her solutions relevant.

-Previous work Orion has worked on visual layers for mobile applications in education, finance, and task planning.
-He has built design systems for internal tools in large companies, where maintaining a consistent visual language across dozens of different screens was critical.
-Among his projects are interfaces for analytical panels where users handle large volumes of data, and mobile screens where every pixel matters.
-He has also participated in redesigns of existing products, with the task of making the interface more readable, structured, and comfortable for prolonged use.
+Anhelina has worked on visual layers for mobile applications in education, finance, and task planning.
+She has built design systems for internal tools in large companies, where maintaining a consistent visual language across dozens of different screens was critical.
+Among her projects are interfaces for analytical panels where users handle large volumes of data, and mobile screens where every pixel matters.
+She has also participated in redesigns of existing products, with the task of making the interface more readable, structured, and comfortable for prolonged use.

-His strength lies in working with typography under space constraints: he knows how to find the perfect balance between font size, line spacing, and weight so text remains comfortable to read even on small screens.
-Orion also has experience creating adaptive color systems that perform well in both light and dark modes while preserving contrast and the emotional tone of the brand.
+Her strength lies in working with typography under space constraints: she knows how to find the perfect balance between font size, line spacing, and weight so text remains comfortable to read even on small screens.
+Anhelina also has experience creating adaptive color systems that perform well in both light and dark modes while preserving contrast and the emotional tone of the brand.

 This course was born from the desire to help designers move from intuitive to systematic approaches.
 I put here everything I have tested on real projects over the years: how to build typographic scales, create harmonious palettes, place emphasis through size, color, and space, ensure balance across any screen density.
 The goal is to give tools you can apply immediately: take a scale, take a palette, take spacing rules — and your interface instantly becomes more professional and consistent.